Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Operating system

 **Explanation:**
-"Data" is incorrect.
+Data is incorrect.
 The customer is responsible for the data they store and manage in EC2 instances; AWS does not control the content or integrity of customer data.
-"Application code" is incorrect.
+Application code is incorrect.
 The customer is responsible for the application code they deploy and run on EC2; AWS only provides the underlying infrastructure.
-"Hardware" is correct.
+Hardware is correct.
 AWS manages the physical servers, networking, and storage hardware as part of the Shared Responsibility model.
-"Operating system" is incorrect.
+Operating system is incorrect.
 The customer is responsible for managing the OS installed on EC2 instances unless using managed services like AWS RDS.

 ---